BillyZhaohengLi/2dShooterGame/DEVELOPMENT.md

  * _TODO on April 24_: set up the main menu for multiplayer to showcase both player models.
 Figure out how to transmit player data over the connection.
 ### April 25:
  * added disconnect functionality; either the host or client disconnecting from a multiplayer game will appropriately disconnect the other user.
+ * player preview functionality finished!
+Users can now see a real-time model of their opponents's character in the multiplayer main menu.
 ## Days left to work on project: 5 days
 * April 24 (half day)
 * April 25 (half day)